Karl Heinrich Ulrichs: Latin writer

 During his stay in Italy, he devoted himself, between 1889 and 1895, to promoting the international use of Latin by publishing the Latin journal Alaudae.
 The purpose of this journal was to revive Latin as a living, public language for scholarship, culture, and international communication in the contemporary world.
 Alaudae was widely disseminated.
 It popularized many European Latin poets of that time.

 In publishing this journal and establishing contacts with readers and contributors, Ulrichs believed that the journal had established an international network, a global community.
-Ulrichs' initial intentions had been literary, but the journal had led him to discover the international dimension of Latin.
+Ulrichs's initial intentions had been literary, but the journal had led him to discover the international dimension of Latin.
 Ulrichs believed in the vitality of Latin, and wanted to return the language to its rightful place as the international language of the res publica litterarum, the "republic of letters."

-After Ulrichs' death, his journal Alaudae in turn influenced a similar, successor journal with a similar purpose, named Vox Urbis: de litteris et bonis artibus commentarius, published twice monthly by the architect and engineer Aristide Leonori between 1898 and 1913.
+After Ulrichs's death, his journal Alaudae in turn influenced a similar, successor journal with a similar purpose, named Vox Urbis: de litteris et bonis artibus commentarius, published twice monthly by the architect and engineer Aristide Leonori between 1898 and 1913.
 A commentary in the first issue of Vox Urbis, written by Rev. Cæsar De Angelis, explicitly acknowledged the tireless and unpaid work of Karl Heinrich Ulrichs in advancing the Latin language.
-De Angelis identified Ulrichs' Alaudae as the first Latin journal and one of the main inspirations for Vox Urbis.
+De Angelis identified Ulrichs's Alaudae as the first Latin journal and one of the main inspirations for Vox Urbis.